clarinsi/dialect-copa-zero/README.md

 # dialect-copa-zero

+## Zero-shot

-Current results on the train section of the data by zero-shotting with the following prompt (example in Croatian):
+Results on the train section of the data by zero-shotting with the following prompt (example in Croatian):

 ```
 You will be given a task.
 The task definition is in English, but the task itself is in another language.
 Here is the task!